What is a body lift?

-Body lift surgery often takes between 2.5 and 3.5 hours.
-Usually an incision is made just above the pubic region and extends from hipbone to hipbone on the front and then extends around the flanks into the buttock cleft.
-The incision therefore goes completely around the body.
+Full body lift surgery often takes between 2.5 and 3.5 hours.
+Usually, an incision is made just above the pubic region and extends from hipbone to hipbone on the front and then extends around the flanks into the buttock cleft.
+The incision, therefore, goes completely around the body.
 The position of the incisions depends on where the excess tissue is and depends on what you are trying to achieve.
-The skin and excess tissue is removed and the internal lining of the body is tightened, Usually the fascia or lining above the tummy muscles are tightened providing a much firmer abdomen without direct damage to the muscles.
+The skin and excess tissue are removed and the internal lining of the body is tightened, Usually, the fascia or lining above the tummy muscles are tightened providing a much firmer abdomen without direct damage to the muscles.
 This provides an improved abdominal contour.
 Classically the skin is then stretched down and the excess removed.
 It is usual to relocate the tummy button through a separate incision.
 The incisions are closed with dissolvable stitches

 and the skin is repositioned.
 It may be necessary to use drains and it is always necessary to be placed in a compressive dressing.